thakur-nandan/sprint/README.md

-# sparse-retrieval
+# SPRINT
-Train and evaluate all the sparse-retrieval methods in one stop.
+Evaluate all state-of-the-art neural sparse-retrieval methods in one stop.

 ## Dependency and installation
 This repo is backended by Pyserini, which relies on Java.
 To make all the things eaiser, we recommend to install all the dependencies via `conda`: